Status

 - Post-traumatic stress disorder (PTSD)

-- *Legislation (LD 1539) approved on July 9, 2018 amends the state law so that a physician at his or her sole discretion may recommend cannabis to any patient for which he/she believes it will benefit.
-The new law takes effect 90 days after the close of the 2018 special legislative session.
+- *Legislation (LD 1539) approved in 2018 amends the state law so that a physician at his or her sole discretion may recommend cannabis to any patient for which he/she believes it will benefit.

 PATIENT POSSESSION LIMITS